To watch a video about our company culture, philosophy and team approach, click here.

 - Research your competitors to find out what they’re doing to be successful that you’re not.

 - Create a blog on your website and update it regularly with new, interesting content.
+Comment on anything that will interest visitors, and cover diverse topics including developments in the publishing industry.
 Here’s our blog!

-- Respond to comments and questions on your blog in a timely manner.
+- Respond to comments and questions on your blog in a timely manner; and welcome and type of ideas offered in comments.

 - Once you’ve been blogging for a while, search your archives for your best blog posts and sell them as a collection (preferably as a low-cost eBook).